klee166/468-MT/final-project/README.md

 #### Neural Machine Translation models

 Neural-based machine translation research dates back to Forcada and and Neco, 1997.
 The base of most neural-based models is the encoder-decoder architecture.
-A varibale-length input in encoded as a fixed-length vector (or ), which is then decoded to a variable-length translation.
+A varibale-length input in encoded as a fixed-length vector (or a sequence of vectors of which a subset is chosen during decoding à la Bengio, 2013), which is then decoded to a variable-length translation.

+### Choosing data